 Because of their thinner film, primers reduce the likelihood of bubbles and pinholes forming as they soak farther down into the concrete to fill those voids that can hold air and reduce the chances of air finding its way to the surface.
 If air does find it’s way to the surface, the bubble will usually pop and then slowly fill back in before curing due to the low viscosity of the epoxy primer.

 Since most epoxy primers are water based, the chemical makeup provides for moisture tolerance and as a result some brands can actually be applied to a damp slab.
-This is beneficial for those people who profile their surface by etching.
+This is beneficial for the DIY epoxy installation that profiles the slab with acid etching.
 Instead of waiting 24 -48 hours or more for the slab to dry completely, you can apply your primer when it’s still damp or if the humidity is up.

 Many of these same primers will also form a vapor barrier to ward off the problems associated with moisture that tries to work its way to the surface.
 If you think you have a moisture problem, contact the manufacturer first to determine how much moisture you can have in order to use their product.

 Finally there is primer for those who thought they couldn’t coat their garage because of oil contamination that could not be removed completely.
 Some manufacturers make an oil stop primer that is solvent based and works by actively seeking out and bonding to the oil contaminants embedded in the concrete.
 These are usually dark in color however and need to be covered with more than one coat or with a full refusal paint chip application.